CoreMedia/feedback-hub-adapter-tutorial/README.md

 ## Overview

-In this tutorial we are going to learn about how to use the CoreMedia Feedback Hub API.
+In this tutorial you are going to learn about how to use the CoreMedia Feedback Hub API.
-It explains step-by-step how to set up a new CoreMedia Extension for the Feedback Hub and how to build a new Feedback Hub adapter or provider with the corresponding classes, localization, error handling, etc..
+It explains step-by-step how to set up a new CoreMedia Extension for the Feedback Hub and how to build a new Feedback Hub adapter or provider with the corresponding classes, localization, error handling and others.

 ## Versioning

-To find out which CoreMedia versions are supported by this project, please take look at the releases section or on the existing branches.
+To find out which CoreMedia versions are supported by this project, please take a look at the releases section or on the existing branches.
 To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
 For example, if your CoreMedia version is 2101.1, checkout the branch 2101.1.